Incentive-Aware Models of Financial Networks: Insights for Regulators

-Proposition~\ref{prop:network-gradient-mean-shock} shows how the network $W$ changes in response to a change in the $(k,\ell)$ entry of the expected returns matrix $M$.
-When all eigenvalues of $\Sigma$ are equal (that is, $\Sigma\propto I_n$), a change in $M_{k\ell}$ only affects $W_{k\ell} (=-W_{\ell k})$, as can be seen from Corollary~\ref{cor:stability:sharedSigma}.
-But when the eigenvalues are skewed, the terms in Eq.~\ref{eq:delWdelM} corresponding to the smallest eigenvalues have greater weight.
+When all eigenvalues of $\Sigma$ are equal (that is, $\Sigma\propto I_n$), a change in $M_{k\ell}$ only affects $W_{k\ell} (=W_{\ell k})$, as can be seen from Corollary~\ref{cor:stability:sharedSigma}.
+But when the eigenvalues are skewed, the terms in Eq.~\eqref{eq:delWdelM_general} corresponding to the smallest eigenvalues have greater weight.
 In such circumstances, the indirect effect of a change in $M_{k\ell}$ on other $W_{ij}$ can be significant.
 The following empirical results show that this is indeed the case.

 {\bf Empirical Results for the Source Detection Problem (Simulated Data).} Here, we set the covariance $\Sigma=D^{1/2} (R + \mathcal{E}) D^{1/2}$, where $D$ is a diagonal matrix, $R$ a correlation matrix, and $\mathcal{E}$ a noise matrix.
 If $\mathcal{E}=0$, then $D_{ii}$ would be the variance of firm $i$.
 We set $D_{ii}$ according to a power law: $D_{ii} = i^{-\alpha}$ for an $\alpha > 0$.
 Larger values of $\alpha$ correspond to greater skew in the variances.
 We choose $R$ to be an equi-correlation matrix with $1$ along the diagonal and $\rho \in (0, 1)$ everywhere else.
 We draw the error matrix $\mathcal{E}$ from a scaled Wishart distribution: $\mathcal{E} = \norm R\norm_2 \cdot \mathcal{W}(\sqrt{\eps}\cdot I_n, n) / n$ for some chosen the noise level $\eps$.
 As $\eps$ increases, the noise $\mathcal{E}$ dominates $R$.